alikarooni/unlocker/README.md

 The code is written in Python.

-2. Prerequisites
+### 2. Prerequisites
 ----------------

-The code requires Python 2.7 to work.
+The code requires Python 2.7 or later to work.
 Most Linux distros ship with a compatible Python interpreter and should work without requiring any additional software.

 Windows Unlocker has a packaged version of the Python script using PyInstaller, and so does not require Python to be installed.

-3. Limitations
+### 3. Limitations
 --------------

 If you are using VMware Player or Workstation on Windows you may get a core dump.